StarRocks/starrocks/docs/en/loading/InsertInto.md

     "strict_mode" = "true",
     "max_filter_ratio" = "0.1"
 )
 SELECT * FROM FILES(
     "path" = "s3://inserttest/parquet/insert_wiki_edit_append.parquet",
     "format" = "parquet",
     "aws.s3.access_key" = "XXXXXXXXXX",
     "aws.s3.secret_key" = "YYYYYYYYYY",
     "aws.s3.region" = "us-west-2"
 );
 ```

 :::note

-`strict_mode` and `max_filter_ratio` are supported only for INSERT from files().
+`strict_mode` and `max_filter_ratio` are supported only for INSERT from FILES().
 INSERT from tables does not support these properties.

 :::

-### INSERT timeout
+### Set timeout duration

-`timeout`: The timeout duration of the INSERT job.
-Unit: Seconds.
-You can also set the timeout duration for INSERT within the session or globally using the variable `insert_timeout`.
+From v3.4.0 onwards, you can set the timeout duration for INSERT statements.
+In versions earlier than v3.4.0, the timeout duration for INSERT statements is controlled by the system variable `query_timeout`.

 The following example inserts the data from the source table `source_wiki_edit` to the target table `insert_wiki_edit` with the timeout duration set to `2` seconds.